arpitmx/pyGoogler/README.md

 3.Textfile Bulk Search : INPUT : User have to make a text file and paste his text in it , and the sentences he/she wants to be get searched , shoud be enclosed with in '{' and '}' so FGT will consider the sentences inside curly brackets as SEARCH INPUTS and store them for later search.
 OUTPUT : n tabs will open as user clicks enter one by one and the sentences in brackers get searched one by one.

+Example :
-Example : {Jeff Bezoz} is the {Founder and Ceo of Amazon.com} and he is a man of ambitions.
+Input = {Jeff Bezoz} is the {Founder and Ceo of Amazon.com} and he is a man of ambitions.
 Seachable List = [Jeff Bezoz ,Founder and Ceo of Amazon.com ]